The world as I see it

 The Spanish Civil War was the Spanish share in the tragic European breakdown of the twentieth century, in which the liberal heritage of the nineteenth century, and the sense of optimism which had lasted since the renaissance, were shattered.

-7 responses to “Hugh Thomas’ “The Spanish Civil War”” RSS icon
+13 thoughts on “Hugh Thomas’ “The Spanish Civil War””

 We all have family stories.
 One of my grandfathers was executed by the fascist because he refused to fight and kill his brothers in the field, and my other grandfather was jailed and tortured for the same reason.
 My uncle (just 17 at the time) just simply desapeared.
 The priests sold out the people that trusted them, they were the ones who would write the list of the next ones to be jailed or executed in small towns…they betrayed their own faith and the faith the people had in church.
 There was wrong in both sides, I agree, but in history will be very hard to top Generalisimo Francico Franco’s war crimes….in the 5 years following the end of the war over 200 000.00 people was assassinated by the fascist with the blessing of the Catholic church, and people kept being jailed and executed for their political believes even a few months before the Generalisimo died in 1975.
 On top of all that, his other great crime was to set the economy and education (among other things) of Spain back for 40 years.
 It is unacceptable that more than half of adult Spaniards had not finished elementary school by the time your friend died.